Robbepop/prophet/README.md

 PROPHET
 =======

-A convolutional neural net implementation written in Rust with a focus on performance.
+A neural net implementation written in Rust with a focus on cache-efficiency and sequential performance.

 Take a look into the [documentation](https://docs.rs/prophet) to get to know how to use it!